Working night to five with London's tube workers

 "The worst thing about working on the underground is maybe the dust.
 We've got loads of dust down here, so if you inhale the dust without using the nose mask, it can cause long-term effects to your health".

-Emordi, like many other Underground workers also known as "tunnel rats", travels to a different station every night, as part of TfL's biggest upgrade programme in its history.
+Emordi, like many other Underground workers also known as "tunnel rats", travels to a different station every night, as part of TfL's biggest upgrade program in its history.

 PACE QUICKENS